opendcl/OpenDCL/Deployment/Content/Examples/DistSampleReadMe.txt

     Project is not pass worded.

-DistSample.odce
+DistSample.odcl.lsp

-    Exactly the same as DistSample.odc but saved to .odce format via the OpenDCL dialog editor (File > Saveas > DistSample.odce).
+    Exactly the same as DistSample.odcl but saved to .lsp format via the OpenDCL dialog editor (File > Saveas > DistSample.odcl.lsp).

-DistSample.lsp
+DistSample1.lsp

-    LISP Source that demonstrates how to use both the DistSample.odc project (when called as DistSample.lsp, for example during development) as well as the DistSample.odce (when called from DistSample.vlx, which attempts to use DistSample.odce as an embedded text resource).
+    LISP Source that demonstrates how to use both the DistSample.odcl project (when called as DistSample1.lsp, for example during development) as well as the DistSample.odce (when called from DistSample.vlx, which attempts to use DistSample.odcl.lsp as an embedded text resource).

+DistSample2.lsp

+    LISP Source that demonstrates how to use the DistSample.odcl.lsp project data as an (inline) embedded text stream.

 DistSample.vlx

     Compiled version of DistSample.lsp.
 Compiled by using the Visual